ajtock/NGS_intro_Cambridge_SysBio/README.md

                genome/TAIR10_chr_all.fa
 ```

-Then type `?` to see what options are available for visualisation and navigation.
+Then type `?` to see the options available for visualisation and navigation.
-Type `g` and enter "1:127021" to go to position 127021 of chromosome 1.
+Type any key to exit the "Help" menu.
+To navigate to position 127021 of chromosome 1, type `g` and in the dialogue box enter "1:127021" (without the speech marks).

 ### Output:
 ```